I loved these gluten-free butterscotch cookies! Favorite flavors of butterscotch and white chocolate come together in these chewy, buttery cookies.

 I always use Guittard butterscotch chips as they are made in a dedicated gluten-free facility.

-*I recommend Guittard brand for the butterscotch chips and white chips as they are made in a dedicated gluten-free factory.
+These gluten-free butterscotch cookies have both butterscotch chips and white chocolate chips in them.
+They're so yummy!
+They freeze well too if you want to bake a batch of them and then pull out a few to enjoy as an after-school treat! *I recommend Guittard brand for the butterscotch chips and white chips as they are made in a dedicated gluten-free factory.
 A chopped up Baker's white chocolate bar would work as well and tastes great!
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 *Avoid older versions of Nestle butterscotch chips as they contain gluten.